SWC-Advanced-Microscopy/BakingTray/readme.md

 </a>

 ### What is it?
-BakingTray is a [ScanImage 5.2](https://vidriotechnologies.com/) wrapper that performs serial section 2-photon tomography (STP) within [MATLAB](http://www.mathworks.com/).
+BakingTray is a [ScanImage](https://vidriotechnologies.com/) wrapper that performs serial section 2-photon tomography (STP) within [MATLAB](http://www.mathworks.com/).
 The software is inspired the Svoboda lab's [TeraVoxel](https://github.com/TeravoxelTwoPhotonTomography) project but runs on NI hardware.

 ### Who is it for?